New York Court Records

 In New York, the official description of the court that hears cases involving families and children is the Family Court of the State of New York.
 Each county in New York State has a Family Court.
 There is also one in the Big Apple called the New York City Family Court.
 Also known as the Family Court of the State of New York within the City of New York, it has a courthouse in each of the five boroughs (counties) that make up the city.

 The Family Court is a specialized court and part of the state’s Unified Court System.
-It handles domestic relations cases, including those involving child abuse, neglect, custody, support, and visitation.
+The court's jurisdiction is limited to civil matters involving families and children, such as domestic relations cases, including those involving child abuse, neglect, custody, support, and visitation.
 Its jurisdiction also covers guardianship, juvenile delinquency, adoption, paternity, and domestic violence.
 The court also makes decisions regarding persons needing supervision (PINS).
+The Family Court does not handle criminal cases; those are addressed by other courts.

 New York Family Courts do not hear divorce cases.
-Those are filed with the New York Supreme Court.
+Those are civil cases handled by the New York Supreme Court.
+Criminal cases are handled by other courts within the state's judicial system.
 Unlike most states, the Supreme Court is not the highest court in the state.
 Rather, it is a trial court with branches in all 62 counties of New York.

 How to Serve Family Court Papers in New York